-The lonely work of picking the universe’s best astronomy pictures
+The lonely work of picking the Universe’s best astronomy pictures

 Written by Joshua Sokol

-After the image flashes up on the projector, a few quiet beats tick by, punctuated only by a soft “wow.”
-Everyone is processing.
+After the image flashed up on the projector, a few quiet beats ticked by, punctuated only by a soft “wow.”
+Everyone was processing.

-Then more “wows” bubble out, and people are talking over one another, laughing.
-Suddenly two astronomers, Amaya Moro-Martin and Karl Gordon, are out of their chairs, sticking their noses closer to the space fantasia onscreen, agog — “It’s a jet!
+Then more “wows” bubbled out, and people were talking over one another, laughing.
+Suddenly two astronomers, Amaya Moro-Martin and Karl Gordon, were out of their chairs, sticking their noses closer to the space fantasia onscreen, agog — “It’s a jet!
 This is full of jets!” — at the crisp, hallucinatory grandeur of new stars sprouting from a nebula like seeds from a flower bed.

+The screen zoomed in toward a jutting promontory many light-years long that stands out in sharp relief.

 Subscriber Only Stories

-The screen zooms in, in, in toward a jutting promontory many light-years long that stands out in sharp relief.

-“Oh my God,” someone says — only that someone was me, accidentally.
+“Oh, my God,” someone said — only that someone was me, accidentally.

-On Tuesday morning, this view of the Carina Nebula was made public alongside other new observations from the James Webb Space Telescope.
-But it made an earlier debut on another Tuesday morning — this one in June, when a small team clutching coffee cups gathered around a conference table at the Space Telescope Science Institute in Baltimore for one of many morning meetings to receive, process and repackage for public consumption what humanity’s latest and greatest set of eyes could see — after the team members had first signed nondisclosure agreements to ensure no early leaks.
+On July 12, this view of the Carina Nebula was made public alongside other new observations from the James Webb Space Telescope.
+But it made an earlier debut in June, when a small team clutching coffee cups gathered around a conference table at the Space Telescope Science Institute in Baltimore for one of many morning meetings to receive, process and repackage for public consumption what humanity’s latest and greatest set of eyes could see, but only after the team members had signed nondisclosure agreements to ensure no early leaks.

 No one seemed to know quite how to describe this image.
 Some of it was unfamiliar even to the astronomers.
-“This little arch thing — I don’t understand,” Gordon mused, pointing.
+“This little arch thing — I don’t understand,” Gordon said, pointing.

 For six weeks, this group — a mix of astronomers, press officers and science communicators — raced to assemble an early highlight reel for the $10 billion space observatory, launched on Christmas Day last year.
 It was to be a packet of first-glimpse visuals intended to tease the ultimate promise of a space mission more expensive than the entire Marvel Cinematic Universe (so far).

-At the very last minute Monday, the day before the originally scheduled release, President Joe Biden upped the stakes even more by introducing one of the images at the White House.
+At the very last minute on July 11, the day before the originally scheduled release, President Joe Biden raised the stakes even more by introducing one image at the White House.
 “These images are going to remind the world that America can do big things,” he said.

 Even reaching this point had taken decades of planning, threatened cancellations, delays upon delays, a pandemic and a round of harrowing reverse origami that was needed to unfold the telescope in deep space without breaking it.
 In Baltimore, this group’s task was a mix of on-the-fly science, public communication and brand management: Blow everyone’s mind, show policymakers what all those appropriations had paid for, and assure the rest of the scientific world that yes, some of the universe’s most elusive secrets might at long last be within reach.